What is Mega Camerupt as a Raid Boss?

 What is Weather Boost?

-- Pokémon spawn levels
+- Pokémon levels in raids and catches

-- Move damage in raids
+- Move damage during battles

 Best Weather for Mega Camerupt Raid